DPDK/dpdk/doc/guides/sample_app_ug/packet_ordering.rst

   Currently it modifies the output port of the packet for configurations with more than one port enabled.

-* TX Core (slave core) receives traffic from Woker cores through software queues, inserts out-of-order packets into reorder buffer, extracts ordered packets from the reorder buffer and sends them to the NIC ports for transmission.
+* TX Core (slave core) receives traffic from Worker cores through software queues, inserts out-of-order packets into reorder buffer, extracts ordered packets from the reorder buffer and sends them to the NIC ports for transmission.